majgis/ngify/README.md

         ]
       }

-When you require html files, they will processesed by ngify:
+When you require html files, they will be processed by ngify:

     require('angularTemplate.html')